John-Kry/kryspinDevBlog/content/blog/discord-filesystem-changes-messenger/index.md

 ##More ideas
 - Deploying this onto a rpi
-- Embeding more information into the discord message
+- Embedding more information into the discord message